Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/Outline_Hybrid.md

 - 🗣️ Blockchain Structure - Joshy - Founders Required - TODO maybe split this into two lessons.
 One about the data structure, and one about tracking one on a P2P network
 - ⌨️ More BFS
+- 🗣️ Blockchain on a P2P Network - Joshy - Founders Required
 - ☕ Break
 - 🗣️ Consensus Part 1 - Authoring - Agreeing on Possibilities - Joshy - Founders Required
 - 🎲 Manual Consensus Activity (aka BitStory) - Founders Required